top of page

-But what if true freedom isn't about unrestricted action at all?
+But what if true freedom isn't about unrestricted action?

 "Freedom is not the absence of commitments, but the ability to choose—and commit myself to—what is best for me." - Erich Fromm